 Maybe God is asking you, like Peter, to reassess something, or someone, you have been used to judging and condemning.

 Peter was committed to doing whatever God wanted him to do.
 That seems to be a prerequisite for receiving God’s direction and guidance.
-I don’t think it’s that God keeps His guidance to Himself.
+I don’t think it’s that God keeps God’s guidance to to God’s own self.
 I think it’s that we make every effort to look the other way, plug our ears up with our fingers, sing, “LA LA LA” at the top of our lungs and run in the opposite direction.

 It took three times for Peter to get comfortable with what God was saying, and when he heard a knock on the door downstairs, he understood the principle of cleanness that God had showed him in the vision.